A team of four developers is gathered around a desk, collaborating on a project and looking at code on a computer monitor.

 Common Pitfalls in Agile Software Development

-Agile isn't a silver bullet.
-Without discipline, it turns into chaos.
-Common pitfalls include skipping retrospectives, poor backlog grooming, and failing to empower the team.
+Agile isn’t a silver bullet.
+Without discipline, it quickly turns into chaos.
+Common pitfalls include skipping retrospectives, poor backlog grooming, unclear ownership, and failing to truly empower the development team.

 Overcoming Resistance to Agile Adoption